rfalias/project_zomboid_installer/README.md

 # project_zomboid_installer
-Install project zomboid server and systemd unit for Ubuntu 20.x
+Install the STEAM version Project Zomboid dedicated server and systemd unit for Ubuntu 20.x

 This was not tested on other distros.
 Some package deps may not work on older versions of ubuntu.